 An obvious extension of the present work might be the investigation of the NJL model.
-It features an additional Yukawa interaction term with a pion field of the form $\bar{\psi}i\gamma_5\vec{\tau}\cdot\vec{\pi}\psi$ .
-However, the ambiguities of $\gamma_5$ in non-integer dimensions lead to an altered anti-commutation relation $\{\gamma{\mu}, \gamma_5\}$ [57], which significantly changes the renormalization and the stability analysis of the NJL model compared to integer dimensions.
-While it is still possible to conduct the stability analysis, the results depend on these ambiguities in non-integer dimensions and thus no results for this model are presented.
+It features an additional Yukawa interaction term with a pion field of the form $\bar{\psi}i\gamma_5\vec{\tau}\cdot\vec{\pi}\psi$.
+However, the ambiguities of γ_5 in noninteger dimensions lead to an altered anticommutation relation $\{\gamma{\mu}, \gamma_5\}$ [57], which significantly changes the renormalization and the stability analysis of the NJL model compared to integer dimensions.
+While it is still possible to conduct the stability analysis, the results depend on these ambiguities in noninteger dimensions and thus no results for this model are presented.
 A more detailed discussion of the resulting implications can be found in Ref.
 [70].

 Most investigations of the IP in (3 + 1)-dimensional models (see, e.g., Refs.
-[18, 19, 21, 22, 49, 52, 63, 64]) use the Pauli-Villars regularization.
-In order to connect better to these results, it would be instructive to carry out the present analysis in non-integer spatial dimensions with the Pauli-Villars regularization at a finite regulator.
-In this way, one could show that it is possible to regain an IP for $2 < d \leq 3$ by considering appropriate values of the regulator and smoothly connect our non-integer analysis to established, finite regulator results in d = 3.
+[18,19,21,22,49,52,63,64]) use the Pauli-Villars regularization.
+In order to connect better to these results, it would be instructive to carry out the present analysis in noninteger spatial dimensions with the Pauli-Villars regularization at a finite regulator.
+In this way, one could show that it is possible to regain an IP for $2 < d \le 3$ by considering appropriate values of the regulator and smoothly connect our noninteger analysis to established, finite regulator results in d = 3.

-Several investigations in integer dimensions (e.g. Refs.
-[19, 32]) have embedded 1-dimensional solutions of the (1+1)-dimensional GN model in higher dimensional models.
-This procedure is also adaptable to non-integer d, since the (d-1)-dimensional space perpendicular to the modulation can be treated in a way where d enters only as a parameter just as in the present study.
+Several investigations in integer dimensions (e.g., Refs.
+[19,32]) have embedded 1-dimensional solutions of the (1 + 1)-dimensional GN model in higher dimensional models.
+This procedure is also adaptable to noninteger d, since the (d - 1)-dimensional space perpendicular to the modulation can be treated in a way where d enters only as a parameter just as in the present study.
 This would enable us to observe how the degeneracy of the 1-dimensional solutions of the 1 + 1-dimensional GN model and homogeneous field configurations at $(\mu, T) = (\mu_c, 0)$ in d = 2 [32] develops for 1 < d < 2.

-The extension of the present analysis to non-zero temperature is under way.
-A non-zero temperature will likely not change the conclusion about the (non)-existence of the instability, since a non-zero temperature in all known occurrences disfavors an IP.
+The extension of the present analysis to nonzero temperature is under way.
+A nonzero temperature will likely not change the conclusion about the (non)-existence of the instability, since a nonzero temperature in all known occurrences disfavors an IP.
 However, it would reveal how the whole phase diagram evolves between the known results in integer spatial dimensions.
-In particular, this would show the evolution of the extent of the moat regime between d = 1 and d = 2, which was not captured by the present work.